Nevada man charged with stealing boxes of surgical masks from VA center

 The relationship between Lucas and the medical center was not clear from court documents, although prosecutors described the cart that the masks were taken from as being under his care.

-A request for comment from the U.S. attorney's office and the director of the health system was not immediately returned Wednesday evening.
+Requests for comment from the U.S. attorney's office and the director of the health system were not immediately returned Wednesday evening.

-He initially said he took the masks for a friend who also works in the medical field, but then said that he took the masks to give them to the homeless, officials said.
+He initially said he took the masks for a friend who also works in the medical field but then said he took them to give to the homeless, officials said.

-An emailed request for comment to a federal public defender that records show was appointed to represent Lucas was not returned Wednesday evening after business hours.
+An emailed request for comment to a federal public defender who records show was appointed to represent Lucas was not returned Wednesday evening after business hours.

-Lucas appeared in court Wednesday via video conference and was released on his personal recognizance, according to federal court records.
+Lucas appeared in court Wednesday via video conference and was released on his own recognizance, according to federal court records.
 A video status conference is scheduled for April 17.